farcaller/ios-tdd/Coverage/README.md

 }
 ```

 Add the code above to any .c file that is going to be linked into your application (must be in app itself, not the tests bundle).
+You can find this file in the source tree above.
+Alternatively, you can link libCoverageFopenFix.a to it.
+This is a "fat" library that can be used both with for device and the simulator build.